-- a) The trial must be carried out with a scientific aim. - b) Requirements regarding written documentation:

-- participating therapists and the regional ethics committee.
-It must also be made available to the Committee for Information on Medicinal Products on request. - i) All ongoing trials should be recorded in a publicly accessible database and the trial results should be publicised.
-If the trial displays results that could affect the Medicinal Product's benefit-risk assessment, the Norwegian Medicines Agency should be informed immediately and it should be sent a copy of the trial report. - j) The overarching responsibility for the trial lies with the medical manager, who must also ensure that personnel have the requisite training.
+- f.
+The trial must not be carried out with the intention of unduly influencing a decision to recommend, promote the prescribing of, or market or promote the sale of individual Medicinal Products. - g.
+The protocol must be approved by the Member Company's medical manager responsible for monitoring the execution of the trial. - h.
+The data must be analyzed within a reasonable time frame.
+The medical manager is responsible for ensuring that the data is properly archived.
+The Member Company must send a summarized final test report to all the participating therapists and the regional ethics committee.
+It must also be made available to the Committee for Information on Medicinal Products upon request. - i.
+All ongoing trials should be recorded in a publicly accessible database and the trial results should be publicized.
+If the trial displays results that could affect the Medicinal Product's benefit-risk assessment, the Norwegian Medicines Agency should be informed immediately, and it should be sent a copy of the trial report. - j.
+The overarching responsibility for the trial lies with the medical manager, who must also ensure that personnel have the requisite training.
 Any involvement of sales staff must not be connected to the marketing of Medicinal Products.